babywhale321/automatic-shutdown-ping-script.sh/README.md

 4, If all 3 stages has failed then the script will initiate a shutdown command

 4.1, It will ping all 3 ipv4 addresses 10 seconds before the system shutdown and if its successful then go back to step 1 in 60 seconds

+# How to use

+You can create a service that starts the script at system boot